TEAMMATES/teammates/devdocs/emails.md

 # Using alternative email providers

-Google App Engine provides JavaMail as a default email service, but the service is limited to 100 emails per day which is insufficient for TEAMMATES usage.
+Google App Engine provides JavaMail (reference: https://cloud.google.com/appengine/docs/java/mail/) as a default email service, but the service is limited to 100 emails per day which is insufficient for TEAMMATES usage.
 We need to resort to third-party email service to fulfill this need.

 This document will line out the alternative email services configured for use in TEAMMATES.